-How to enable Process-based commands
+How to disable Process-based commands

-This feature requires CDM+ 12.3.0 Beta 11 or later.
+This feature requires CDM+ 12.3.0 Beta 13 or later.

 CDM+ executes system commands to perform a variety of functions, such as interacting with Microsoft Excel or installing program updates.
 This interface has historically used a system of wrapping scripts without issue.